graylan0/neo-gpt-humoid/README.md

 # neo-gpt-humanoid

-Test Build for a humanoid using Google Colab / Jupyter
+Test Build for a humoid using Google Colab / Jupyter

 To set it up.
 Copy the file into drive then use with Google Colab or setup the enviroment yourself.